graphql/graphql-spec/rfcs/InputUnion.md

   * Potential solution: only allow a single built-in leaf type per input union.
 * Objection: Output polymorphism is restricted to Object types only.
 Supporting Leaf types in Input polymorphism would create a new inconsistency.

-### Changing field from an input type to an input union including that type is non-breaking
+### F) Changing field from an input type to a polymorphic type including that type is non-breaking

 Since the input object type is now a member of the input union, existing input objects being sent through should remain valid.

 * Objection: achieving this by indicating the default in the union (either explicitly or implicitly via the order) is undesirable as it may require multiple equivalent unions being created where only the default differs.
 * Objection: achieving this by indicating a default type in the input field is verbose/potentially ugly.

-### Input unions may include other input unions
+### G) Input unions may include other input unions

 To ease development.

-### Input unions should accept plain data from clients
+### H) Input unions should accept plain data from clients

 Clients should be able to pass "natural" input data to unions without specially formatting it, adding extra metadata, or otherwise doing work.

-### Input unions should be easy to upgrade from existing solutions
+### I) Input unions should be easy to upgrade from existing solutions

 Many people in the wild are solving the need for input unions with validation at run-time (e.g. using the "tagged union" pattern).
 Formalising support for these existing patterns in a non-breaking way would enable existing schemas to become retroactively more type-safe.

-### A GraphQL schema that supports input unions can be queried by older GraphQL clients
+### J) A GraphQL schema that supports input unions can be queried by older GraphQL clients

 Preferably without loss of functionality.

-### Input unions should be expressed efficiently in the query and on the wire
+### K) Input unions should be expressed efficiently in the query and on the wire

 The less typing and fewer bytes transmitted, the better.

-### Input unions should be performant for servers
+### L) Input unions should be performant for servers

 Ideally a server does not have to do much computation to determine which concrete type is represented by an input.